Brand Reputation: Strategy, Tips & Guide [2026]

 Thinking about potential crises is uncomfortable.
 But not thinking about them is irresponsible.

-Use tools like Brand24’s AI Events Detector to identify sudden spikes in mentions or sentiment shifts.
-This feature spots unusual activity, helping you discover early signs of problems.
+Use alert features to identify sudden spikes in mentions or sentiment shifts.

 When a crisis happens, let your audience know you are aware of it, share what you’re doing to fix it, and update people regularly.
 All with honesty and empathy.